sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

     - Install kubectl on local machine
     - Proxy connections to master using `kubectl proxy`
     - Connect to master using admin.conf
-- Where to go from here
+- Where to go from here.
 - Sources and References.

 ## 1. Prerequisites